Status/Protection

 Habitat Availability

-Spruce Grouse occur in low densities in northern Wisconsin with populations reported in Ashland, Bayfield, Forest, Oconto, Oneida, Price, Sawyer and Vilas Counties (Gregg 1994, WBBA Atlas Project).
-Recent Spruce Grouse observations have primarily been within the Northern Highland and North Central Forest Ecological Units.
-Within these units, the Chequamegon/Nicolet National Forest, Northern Highland/American Legion State Forest and Vilas County Forest appear to hold the highest concentrations.
+Spruce Grouse occur in low densities in northern Wisconsin with populations reported in Ashland, Bayfield, Forest, Iron, Oneida, Price, Sawyer and Vilas Counties (Scott 1943, Robbins 1991, Gregg 2006, Worland et al. 2009).
+Douglas, Langlade, Marinette, Oconto, and Taylor counties have had Spruce Grouse reports since 1980, but are on the edge of the range, and current status in these areas is unknown (Worland et al. 2009).
+Recent Spruce Grouse observations have primarily been within the North Central Forest Ecological Landscape.
+The Chequamegon-Nicolet National Forest and Vilas County Forest appear to hold the highest concentrations.

 Population Concerns

 Spruce Grouse are particularly vulnerable to hunting and exploitation because they are not wary of humans.
-Even though it is a non-game species in Wisconsin and has been since 1929, some accidental take by humans occurs (Gregg 1994).
+Even though it is a non-game species in Wisconsin and has been since 1929, some accidental take by humans occurs (Scott 1943, Gregg 1994).
+It is difficult to estimate how many birds are shot during Ruffed Grouse season.
+Of 38 Spruce Grouse radiotracked during fall, one, a male, was shot during Ruffed Grouse season (N. M. Anich, unpub. data).
+Although likely some are shot every year, possibly impacting local populations, it is likely not a major population-level concern.

 Recommended Management